nebojsatomic/IDE21/README.md

 - Install Docker
 - Clone this repo
 - cd to dir
-- Run in terminal docker-compose up
+- Run in terminal:

+  $ docker-compose -f docker-compose-first-run.yaml up

+  $ docker-compose up

-- ( laravel version needs composer to install dependencies, execute "docker-compose -f docker-compose-first-run.yaml up" and then "docker-compose up", or login into container and do it manually by executing ./laravel.sh )
+  ( laravel version needs composer to install dependencies, execute "docker-compose -f docker-compose-first-run.yaml up" and then "docker-compose up", or login into container and do it manually by executing ./laravel.sh )

 After succesful building and running, you can access the front at http://localhost, and admin area at http://localhost/adm

-( If you have error message that cache dir is not writable, then:

-- $ docker ps
-- copy CONTAINERID,
-- $ docker exec -it CONTAINERID bash
-- execute ./shell.sh inside container ) * this is temporary solution, problem exists on Linux only it seems

 For locahost/adm :